wise-cube/wise-cube/README.md

 Wise-cube is a smart cube that allows visitors to play a trivial like game, with questions concerning the artworks they are surrounded by, with the help of NFC and QR codes!

 ### Authors
+This project was developed as part of the Internet of Things elective in the MSE of Computer Science at University La Sapienza in Rome.

 [Giulia Del Citto](https://www.linkedin.com/in/giulia-del-citto-316a8b1a3),
 [Diego Sonaglia](https://www.linkedin.com/in/diego-sonaglia-66a96915b),